tominardi/pyboondmanager/README.md

 BoondManager is an ERP for consulting and IT services companies.

-This python connector allow you to use the BoondManager API for your custom developments.
+This python connector allows you to use the BoondManager API for your custom developments.

 If you encounter any issues or have questions about this connector, please reach out to the developer or community for support.